w3f/polkadot-wiki/docs/maintain/maintain-wss.md

 slug: ../maintain-wss
 ---

-## Secure a ws port
+## Secure a WS Port

-A non secure ws port can be converted to a secure wss port by placing it behind an SSL enabled proxy.
+A non-secure ws port can be converted to a secure wss port by placing it behind an SSL-enabled proxy.
 This can be used to secure a [bootnode](/docs/maintain-bootnode) or secure a [RPC server](/docs/maintain-rpc).
-The SSL enabled apache2/nginx/other proxy server redirects requests to the internal ws and converts it so a secure (wss) connection.
-For this you will need an SSL certificate for which you can use a service like letsencrypt or self signing.
+The SSL-enabled apache2/nginx/other proxy server redirects requests to the internal ws and converts it to a secure (wss) connection.
+For this, you will need an SSL certificate for which you can use a service like letsencrypt or self-signing.

 ### Obtaining an SSL Certificate